OpenSpace/OpenSpace-Docs/using-openspace/scene-panel/index.md

 ## Locating Data Sets
 First and foremost, the Scene Panel is used to access all the data sets loaded into OpenSpace.
-What shows up in the Scene Panel is based on which assets are loaded into the profile used to launch OpenSpace.
+What shows up in the Scene Panel is determined by the assets that are loaded into the profile used to launch OpenSpace.

 The Scene Panel is organized by scales, with groups for the Solar System, Milky Way, and Universe (everything outside the Milky Way Galaxy).
 It is not limited to these three groups---there is a Night Sky group too---but much of the data you see in OpenSpace is in one of these three.